tensorflow/tensorflow/g3doc/LangRef.md

 Note: hexadecimal integer literals are not allowed in tensor type declarations to avoid confusion between `0xf32` and `0 x f32`.
 Zero sizes are allowed in tensors and treated as other sizes, e.g., `tensor<0 x 1 x i32>` and `tensor<1 x 0 x i32>` are different types.
-Since zero sizes are not allowed in other types, such tensors should be optimized away before lowering tensors to memrefs.
+Since zero sizes are not allowed in some other types, such tensors should be optimized away before lowering tensors to vectors.

 Examples: